MicrosoftDocs/defender-docs/defender-endpoint/android-whatsnew.md

 ## Optional Permissions and Disable Web Protection

 Microsoft Defender for Endpoint on Android enables **Optional Permissions** in the onboarding flow.
-Currently the permissions required by MDE are mandatory in the onboarding flow.
-With this feature, admin can deploy MDE on devices without enforcing the mandatory **VPN** and **Accessibility** permissions during onboarding.
+Currently the permissions required by Defender for Endpoint are mandatory in the onboarding flow.
+With this feature, admin can deploy Defender for Endpoint on devices without enforcing the mandatory **VPN** and **Accessibility** permissions during onboarding.
 End Users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for unenrolled devices (MAM).
 For more information, see [optional permissions](android-configure-mam.md#optional-permissions).

 ## Microsoft Defender on Android enterprise BYOD personal profile